Sh0702/Personalized-News-Recommendation-System/README.md

 ## 🧠 Proposed Solutions

 1. 🔍 **Explore advanced architectures** that improve personalization and relevance, such as:
-   - **RAG pipelines** with vector stores (e.g., Weaviate, FAISS).
+   - Planner in decomposing and managing specific tasks
-   - Fine-tuned LLMs using topic-clustered and quality-controlled datasets.
+   - Memory mechanisms that enable context retentions and iterative learning
-   - ReAct-style prompting or Structured Chain of Thought (SCOT) for coherent generation.
+   - Integration of specialized tool sets that extend specific capabilities

 2. 📦 Build a **custom data pipeline** to:
-   - Aggregate diverse news sources (RSS feeds, APIs, scraping if permitted).
+   - Aggregate diverse news sources
-   - Preprocess and evaluate articles based on quality metrics.
+   - Preprocess and evaluate articles based on quality metrics
-   - Store embeddings for efficient retrieval.
+   - Store embeddings for efficient retrieval

 ---